johncionci/drupal-front-end-developer/README.md

-Drupal Front End Developer
+Front End Developer
 =============================

-Drupal Front End Developer provides an easy way for theme developers see exactly what viewport resolution they are currently viewing.
+Front End Developer provides an easy way for theme developers see exactly what viewport resolution they are currently viewing.

 == Full Description ==

-Drupal Front End Developer provides an easy way for theme developers see exactly what viewport resolution they are currently viewing.
+Front End Developer provides an easy way for theme developers see exactly what viewport resolution they are currently viewing.
 Other features include:
 * Displays common media query resolutions ( ie. Mobile, Tablet, Desktop )
 * Highlights defined sidebar regions
 * Highlights links that do not have a destination set
 * Highlights images without alt tags set

-== Changelog ==

-= 1.1 =
-* Fix errors and warnings from Drupal.org review

-= 1.0 =
-* Update css for visual appearance
-* Update readme.md for github

-= 0.1 =
-* Initial plugin concept code